Back to Insurance Topics

 Background

-Issue: On December 27, 2020, the No Surprises Act (NSA) was signed into law under the Consolidated Appropriations Act of 2021.
+On December 27, 2020, the No Surprises Act (NSA) was signed into law under the Consolidated Appropriations Act of 2021.
 The law went into effect January 1, 2022 and applies to services covered by health plans that begin on or after that date.
-Although about half of states have enacted laws against surprise billing, most of these laws do not apply to consumers who receive health coverage from large, self-insured employers.
+Although many states have enacted laws against surprise billing, most of these laws do not apply to consumers who receive health coverage from large, self-insured employers.
 The Kaiser Family Foundation estimates that in 2020, about 67% of workers who received coverage through an employer were covered under a self-funded health insurance plan, which are governed under federal law (the Employee Income Retirement Security Act, or ERISA) and are exempt from most state insurance laws.
 However, the NSA's federal protections cover consumers with employer-based insurance as well as individual market health plans from receiving surprise medical bills under these specific circumstances:

-• Most emergency services, including emergency post-stabilization services.
+- Most emergency services, including emergency post-stabilization services.

-• Non-emergency care from out-of-network (OON) providers (such as anesthesiologists and pathologists) at in-network facilities.
+- Non-emergency care from out-of-network (OON) providers (such as anesthesiologists and pathologists) at in-network facilities.

-• Out-of-network air ambulance companies.
+- Out-of-network air ambulance companies.

 Multiple studies find that consumers worry about surprise medical bills and the negative impact they may have on personal finances.
-A recent survey conducted by the NAIC’s Center for Insurance Policy and Research (CIPR) discovered that surprise medical bills were a concern for more than 60% of consumers.
+A 2020 survey conducted by the NAIC’s Center for Insurance Policy and Research (CIPR) discovered that surprise medical bills were a concern for more than 60% of consumers.
 Additionally, a study by the Kaiser Family Foundation found that two-thirds of Americans are worried about the burden of a surprise medical bill, with good cause: A retrospective analysis published in the Journal of the American Medical Association (JAMA) in 2020 reported that 20% of emergency room visits and 10% of elective surgeries carried the risk of a surprise out-of-network medical bill.
 The average costs of these bills can range from $750 to $2,600.
 Since an estimated 40% of consumers would borrow to pay an unexpected $400 expense, surprise medical bills could be financially catastrophic.
 The implementation of the NSA should help alleviate some of these concerns and give consumers the confidence to pursue medical care they may otherwise forego due to monetary concerns.

 Caveats